-A healthy, homemade hummus recipe that's super easy and tastes better than anything store-bought!
+This healthy, homemade hummus recipe is super easy and tastes better than anything store-bought!

-Add all ingredients to a high-powered blender and secure the lid.
+- Add all the ingredients to your Vitamix or high-powered blender and secure the lid.
 Remove the lid cap and insert the tamper.

-Remove the hummus to a serving plate and garnish with extra olive oil, paprika and fresh parsley.
+- Add the hummus to a serving plate and garnish with olive oil, paprika and fresh parsley.